Unpacking Black Hole Complementarity: Quantum cloning?

 \section{Quantum cloning?}

-Consider some quantum information that is encoded in infalling matter or radiation.
+Consider some quantum information encoded in infalling matter.
 Now, from the perspective of infalling observers, this information uneventfully crosses the horizon and continues on towards the singularity.
-However, this information will be accessible to exterior observers in the radiation after the Page time but before the black hole finishes evaporating (see Sec.~\ref{sec:bhip}).
-This seems to imply that the quantum information that was present in the infalling matter has been \emph{cloned} at two different locations: in the interior of the black hole and in the radiation coming out of the black hole.
-This looks like a violation of the no-cloning theorem of quantum mechanics, which states that there is no unitary transformation (indeed, no linear transformation) that can create a copy of an arbitrary quantum state.\footnote{This possibility was first considered in~\cite{PhysRevD.49.966} and significantly sharpened by~\cite{Hayden_2007}.
-(See, e.g.,~\cite[pp. 24-25]{nielsen2002quantum} for review of the no-cloning theorem).} In this particular case, the no-cloning theorem says that there cannot be a linear transformation connecting the slice containing the quantum information encoded in the infalling matter \emph{before} it fell in (this slice could be defined even before the formation of the black hole) and the slice that contains (unitary transformations of) both the quantum state of the fallen-in matter and the same quantum state coming out in the Hawking radiation (see Fig.~\ref{fig:cloner}).
-However, it seems as if this must indeed be the case if we believe that the black hole evaporation is unitary.
+However, this information will become accessible to exterior observers in the radiation after the Page time (see section~\ref{sec:bhip}).
+As the radiation state becomes purer and purer (following the Page curve), the quantum states of degrees of freedom that fell in earlier will become recoverable from the radiation.
+This suggests that the quantum information that was present in the infalling matter has been cloned: a copy of what's in the interior is also in the radiation.\footnote{This was first noted in~\textcites{PhysRevD.49.966} and significantly sharpened by~\textcites{Hayden_2007}.} This looks like a violation of the no-cloning theorem of quantum mechanics, which states that no unitary process (indeed, no linear process) can copy an arbitrary quantum state.\footnote{See, for example,~\cite[pp. 24-5]{nielsen2002quantum} for review of the no-cloning theorem).} In our case, the no-cloning theorem says that there cannot be a unitary transformation connecting quantum states on a slice with the infalling matter before it fell in and a slice that contains (unitary transformations of) both the quantum state of the fallen-in matter and the same quantum state in the radiation (see Figure~\ref{fig:cloner}).
+However, it seems this must indeed be the case if black hole evaporation is unitary.